 - Following a healthy routine.
 Going to bed and waking around the same time every day, with little variation on weekends, is one of the best ways to support healthy circadian rhythms for people of any age.
 Consistency tells your body when to be alert and when to get drowsy.
 For people who work alternating shifts or experience jet lag that throws off routines, light cues may be important for moderating sleep-wake cycles (you generally want exposure to bright light while awake and darkness while sleeping).

 - Optimizing sleep environment.
 A comfortable bedroom can play a significant role in rest.
 Although personal preference is important, research shows that darkness is important for melatonin release and the cooler temperatures also support better sleep.
-Ensuring your mattress is in good shape and bedding is comfortable can reduce pain and discomfort.
+Upgrade to the best mattress, pillows, and bedding for your particular needs, too.
 Minimizing disturbances from sounds in and outside the home may also be important for sound sleep.

 - Watching dietary sleep stealers.
 Many people know that stimulants like caffeine can delay sleep, but so too can alcohol, spicy foods, fatty foods, and heavy meals too close to bed.
 On the other hand, studies link eating a balanced diet with plenty of water during the day, and in the evening with fewer sleep issues.

 - Managing stress and pain.
 The 2015 Sleep in America poll showed that both stress and pain can significantly affect sleep, and the missing sleep exacerbates both stress and pain, creating a detrimental cycle.
 Developing healthy strategies to manage stress and minimize pain can help improve sleep, and better sleep can in turn support better health.